infyboys2020/CleanCityApp/README.md

 ## Short description

-The starter kit clubs together resources to help you and your team use technology to solve pollution related issues around the globe that is affected the climate adversely.
+This application clubs together resources to help you and your team use technology to solve pollution related issues around the globe that is affecting the climate adversely.
+In this application users can report garbage collection issues in their locality.
+Users can upload photographs of garbage deposits and register a complaint with address details of the dumping site.
+The complaints will be reviewed by the admin and appropriate action will be taken.
+Users will be provided with an incident number with the help of which they can check the status of their complaint.

 **What's the problem?**

 The waste humans generate has been detrimental to our environment for quite some time now.
 Humans are generating too much trash and cannot deal with it in a sustainable way.
-Waste that is not biodegradable and cannot be properly be recycled is filling our oceans and landfills.
+Waste that is not biodegradable and cannot properly be recycled is filling our oceans and landfills.
 Let’s take plastic waste as an example.
 A Central Pollution Control Board (CPCB) report (2018-19) puts the total annual plastic waste generation in India at a humungous 3.3 million metric tonnes per year.
 A global material balance study on plastics points out that 79 per cent of the total plastics produced in the world enters our environment as waste.
 Only 9 per cent of the total plastic waste in the world is recycled.
 All together, the amount of waste generated affects the environment in multiple ways: its contribution to the worsening climate crisis, its negative impact on wildlife and the natural environment, and its detriment to our very own public health.

 **How can technology help?**